onface/pkgzip.com/README.md

 ## Deploying to Lambda

-Changes to `master` are automatically tested and deployed to Lambda via [Bamboo](https://ecosystem-bamboo.internal.atlassian.com/browse/AUI-DMS).
+Changes to `master` are automatically tested and deployed to Lambda via [Bitbucket Pipelines](https://bitbucket.org/atlassian/pkgzip/addon/pipelines/home).

 AWS Lambda has some environment restrictions (e.g. old version of Node JS), so a Docker image is used to rebuild the app (including node modules) and then deploy to Lambda.